Lauryn Hill: Influence on other artists

 Hill has often been cited as one of the most influential entertainers of her generation.
 In 2021, Pitchfork named her as one of the 200 most influential artists since 1996.
-Many artists have named Lauryn Hill as an inspiration to their careers, including pop artists Adele, Beyoncé, Dua Lipa, Christina Aguilera, Britney Spears, Mumford & Sons, Doja Cat, H.E.R., P!nk, Alessia Cara, Kelly Clarkson, Babyface, Summer Walker, rappers Kanye West, Jay-Z, Missy Elliott, Nicki Minaj, Nas, Lil' Kim, Brent Faiyaz, Rapsody, Lizzo, Doechii, Afrobeats singers Tems, and Wizkid; and K-pop artists Jennie of Blackpink, CL of 2NE1, and RM of BTS.
+Many artists have named Lauryn Hill as an inspiration to their careers, including pop artists Adele, Beyoncé, Dua Lipa, Christina Aguilera, Britney Spears, Mumford & Sons, Doja Cat, H.E.R., P!nk, Alessia Cara, Kelly Clarkson, Babyface, Summer Walker, Jack Antonoff, rappers Kendrick Lamar, Kanye West, Jay-Z, Missy Elliott, Nicki Minaj, Nas, Lil' Kim, Brent Faiyaz, Rapsody, Lizzo, Doechii, Afrobeats singers Tems and Wizkid; and K-pop artists Jennie of Blackpink, CL of 2NE1, and RM of BTS.

-Nicki Minaj has made mention of Hill's influence on her on multiple occasions; Including on 2020 U.S. number one single "Say So Remix", In which Minaj raps, "Spittin' like Weezy, Foxy, plus Lauryn".
+Minaj has made mention of Hill's influence on her on multiple occasions, including on the 2020 U.S. No. 1 single "Say So Remix," In which Minaj raps, "Spittin' like Weezy, Foxy, plus Lauryn."
 Minaj has also referred to Hill as her idol and quoted the artist in her high school yearbook.
-John Legend attributes his early career success and his launch into the music industry to Hill, who gave him his first major opportunity as a pianist on the song "Everything Is Everything".
 Rapsody and Bebe Rexha have both cited Hill as their biggest musical inspiration, as well as UK grime rapper Stormzy naming her his biggest female musical influence.

 Furthermore, musicians Erykah Badu and Jazmine Sullivan have both mentioned her as their musical hero.
-In addition Kehlani has a tattoo of Hill on her arm.
-After performing with Hill, The Weeknd described the experience as the "most important experience of my life".
+In addition Kehlani, once had a tattoo of Hill on her arm.
+After performing with Hill, The Weeknd described the experience as the "most important experience of my life."
 During her 2018 Grammy award acceptance speech, Spanish singer Rosalía thanked her for being influential to her.